SyncraEngine/SyncraEngine/docs/architecture/engine_ecs.rst

         angular: Vec3,
     }

-    // A system that updates transforms based on velocity fn system_update_transform(
+    // System that updates transforms based on velocity fn system_update_transform(
-        transforms: &mut [Transform],  // W: We modify transforms
+        transforms: &mut [Transform],  // W: modifies Transform
-        velocities: &[Velocity],       // R: We only read velocities
+        velocities: &[Velocity],       // R: reads Velocity
         delta_time: f32,
     ) {
-        // For each entity that has both Transform and Velocity
-        // (the ECS picks matching arrays by index or ID) for (transform, vel) in transforms.iter_mut().zip(velocities.iter()) {
+        for (transform, vel) in transforms.iter_mut().zip(velocities.iter()) {
             transform.position += vel.linear * delta_time;
-            // rotation update omitted for brevity
+            // Rotation update omitted for brevity
         }
     }

-The ECS ensures this system only runs in parallel with systems that do not write `Transform` or `Velocity` (to avoid data races).
+The ECS ensures this system does not run in parallel with any system that writes to `Transform` or `Velocity`, preventing data races.

 Concurrency & Scheduling
 ------------------------

-SyncraEngine’s engine process automatically compiles a **system graph** each frame or tick:
+During each frame or tick, the engine process:

-1. **Collect** all systems from user scripts or built-in packages.
+1. **Collects** all systems from user scripts or built-in packages.
-2. **Analyze** each system’s read/write sets to see which systems can run in parallel. (e.g., a “PhysicsSystem” that writes `RigidBody` can’t run at the same time as “CollisionSystem” if that also writes `RigidBody`.)
+2. **Analyzes** each system’s read/write sets to identify safe parallel execution (e.g., “PhysicsSystem” writing `RigidBody` cannot run simultaneously with “CollisionSystem” if it also writes `RigidBody`).
-3. **Order** them topologically based on declared dependencies.
-If a system says “I must run after `InputSystem`,” the scheduler ensures the correct sequence.
+3. **Orders** them topologically based on declared dependencies (e.g., if a system must run after `InputSystem`, the scheduler respects that requirement).

-Because each system is essentially a “pure function” from the ECS’s perspective (reads components, maybe writes some, outputs changes), concurrency becomes straightforward to manage.
+Because each system acts like a “pure function” in terms of the ECS (reads/writes specific data, produces updates), concurrency becomes simpler to manage.

 Permissions & Security
 ----------------------

-Beyond concurrency, each system can declare:
+Beyond concurrency, systems can specify:

+- **Engine-Level Permissions**
-- **Engine-Level Permissions**: “My system can read `Transform` and `RigidBody`, but can’t read or write private `NetworkIdentity` data unless it has the right permission.”
-This prevents untrusted scripts from messing with critical netcode or VR driver data.
+  A system can declare, for example, that it reads `Transform` but cannot read or write critical `NetworkIdentity` data unless granted the proper permission.
+This helps safeguard essential networking or VR driver data.

+- **Driver Access**
-- **Driver Access**: Some systems might subscribe to data from a driver (e.g., VR input or audio FFT) through a dataflow channel.
-The ECS ensures a system only sees the channels it’s allowed to read.
+  Some systems subscribe to driver data (e.g., VR inputs or audio FFT) via dataflow channels.
+The ECS ensures a system only accesses channels it is authorized to read.

-In short, it’s not just concurrency safety but also a form of sandboxing.
-Systems can’t read or write data they haven’t declared or been granted permission for—this is enforced by the engine at runtime.
+By enforcing permissions in tandem with concurrency checks, SyncraEngine prevents unauthorized scripts from modifying or viewing data they are not supposed to.

 Scripting & ECS
 ---------------

-**User Scripts** can define new systems, component types, or even events (“OnCollision”, “OnNetworkUpdate”).
-The process typically looks like:
+**User Scripts** can define new systems, component types, or event hooks (“OnCollision,” “OnNetworkUpdate,” etc.).
+Generally:

-1. **Declare** a new component type in your script IL.
+1. **Declare** a component type in script IL.
-2. **Write** a system function referencing that component’s read/write set.
+2. **Write** a system function specifying which components it reads/writes.
-3. **Compile** and load the script.
-The engine merges your system into its scheduling graph, runs it each frame.
+3. **Compile & Load** the script.
+The engine integrates the new system into the scheduling graph, running it every frame.

-If you need more detail on how scripts compile or how they reference ECS structures, see :doc:`scripting`.
+For details on compilation and ECS references in scripts, see :doc:`scripting`.

 Networking & Worlds
 -------------------

-Each **engine instance** (i.e., each world) can optionally be networked.
-For multiplayer or multi-user VR:
+Each **engine instance** (or “world”) may be networked for multiplayer or multi-user VR:

-- **Server/Host**: The engine instance that claims authority for certain components (e.g., `Transform` for the “host player” entity).
+- **Server/Host**: Takes authority over certain components (e.g., `Transform`
+  for the host’s avatar).
-- **Clients**: Mirror or replicate these components from the server.
-  Concurrency rules still apply locally—systems run in parallel, but some data might come from the network driver’s input channels.
+- **Clients**: Replicate those components from the server.
+Concurrency rules still apply locally—systems run in parallel, but some data arrives from the network driver’s input channels.

-By mixing ECS concurrency with netcode, you can replicate or sync only the components you want.
-A purely local single-player world might skip the netcode system altogether.
+A purely local world can skip netcode systems entirely, while a multiplayer world merges ECS concurrency with network synchronization logic.

 Driver Interaction
 ------------------

-As explained in :doc:`drivers`, each driver is effectively an external subprocess that might feed data to or receive data from the ECS.
-Common examples:
+As described in :doc:`drivers`, each driver is an external subprocess that can provide data to or receive data from the ECS.
+Common examples include:

+- **Renderer**
-- **Renderer**: Subscribes to “Renderable” or “Camera” components.
-The ECS might publish updated transforms or materials each frame, which the renderer uses to draw.
+  Subscribes to `Renderable` or `Camera` components.
+The ECS publishes updated transforms or materials, which the renderer reads and draws.

+- **Audio**
-- **Audio**: Possibly reads `AudioSource` components from the ECS and applies DSP (like FFT).
-Or it might push real-time amplitude levels back into the ECS for visual effects.
+  May read `AudioSource` components and apply DSP (e.g., FFT) or send amplitude values back to the ECS for real-time visual reactions.

+- **Input/VR**
-- **Input/VR**: Writes input states or VR tracking data into ECS components each frame, letting user systems respond to changes in head position or controller triggers.
+  Updates ECS components with new headset or controller data.
+Systems can then respond to changes in pose or trigger states.

 Lifecycle
 ---------

-Typically, an ECS instance does something like this each update:
+Each ECS instance typically follows these steps each update:

-1. **Gather** external data from drivers or scripts (e.g., new input events).
+1. **Gather** data from drivers or scripts (e.g., input events).
 2. **Run** the concurrency scheduler:
    - Sort systems by dependencies.
-   - Execute them in parallel where no read/write conflicts exist.
+   - Execute them in parallel when read/write conflicts do not exist.
-3. **Apply** any structural changes (e.g., new entities or components that were queued up during system execution).
+3. **Apply** structural changes (e.g., new entities/components) queued by
+   systems during the update.
-4. **Publish** updates to drivers or network if needed (e.g., transforms changed, so tell the renderer or replicate to other clients).
+4. **Publish** changes to drivers or the network if required (e.g., changed transforms for rendering).
-5. **End-of-frame** housekeeping, ready for the next tick.
+5. **End-of-frame** cleanup, preparing for the next tick.

-Because the engine runs in its own process, if it crashes for any reason (e.g., a script bug), :doc:`runtime` can isolate the crash logs and reboot the engine if appropriate.
+Because the engine runs in its own process, a crash caused by a script or system does not affect other processes. :doc:`runtime` can isolate crash logs and reboot the engine process if necessary.

 Summary
 -------

-SyncraEngine’s ECS-based approach is the core of each world.
-It yields:

-- **Parallel & Safe** systems that handle logic without stepping on each other’s toes.
+SyncraEngine’s ECS-based design anchors each world’s logic and data, offering:

+- **Parallel, Safe** system execution without data conflicts
-- **Modular** code, letting you add features via components and systems, or hooking them into script packages.
+- **Modular** expansion via new components and systems, or script packages
-- **Clear Boundaries** for security and concurrency, ensuring the driver processes or user scripts can’t overwrite or read memory they’re not supposed to.
+- **Secure Boundaries** that guard data from drivers or scripts lacking proper permissions

-To learn more about how user-defined scripts shape or add new ECS systems, check out :doc:`scripting`.
-If you’re curious about how data streams from drivers feed in, see :doc:`dataflow`.
-Otherwise, you now have the big picture of how the engine orchestrates the heart of the simulation in SyncraEngine!
+See :doc:`scripting` for details on how user-defined scripts shape or add new ECS systems.
+To learn how driver data flows into or out of the ECS, visit :doc:`dataflow`.
+This overview covers the core of how SyncraEngine orchestrates world simulations via an ECS.